Xena: Warrior Princess

-Xena: Warrior Princess is an American fantasy television series filmed on location in New Zealand.
-The series aired in first-run syndication from September 4, 1995, to June 18, 2001.
+Xena: Warrior Princess is an American sword-and-sorcery television series filmed in New Zealand, which aired in first-run syndication from September 4, 1995, to June 18, 2001.
 Critics have praised the series for its strong female protagonist, and it has acquired a strong cult following, attention in fandom, parody, and academia, and has influenced the direction of other television series.